redstrate/Physis/README.md

 Documentation is available online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
 It's automatically updated as new commits are pushed to the main branch.

+If you need a high-level Excel API, see [Icarus](https://github.com/redstrate/Icarus) which is based off of Physis.

 ### C/C++

 C/C++ projects (or any language that can interface with C) can use [libphysis](https://github.com/redstrate/libphysis).